 - Rupture: This can be a serious problem.
 A cyst that ruptures might cause severe pain and internal bleeding.

-Kapalbhati is the best breathing exercise that helps people to get rid of most of the health complications.
+Kapalbhati is the best breathing exercise that helps people to get rid of most health complications.
 It majorly works on the respiratory system and digestion which in turn gives radiant skin as well.
 It leads to belly fat reduction and maintaining the proper menstrual cycle.
 Kapalbhati is considered and expected to give the quickest results and relief in case of ovarian cysts.

 Pranayam involves alternative respiration from nostrils- breathing from one nostril at a time and involves inhalation and exhalation.
 A week’s practice of this yoga pose will help you get rid of ovarian cyst pain and symptoms.

 It is performed by bringing and touching the toes together and exerting enough pressure on them to stay intact in that position and then swinging both legs like a butterfly’s wings with a uniform and controlled motion.

 Savasana leads to the regulation of breath and entire body relaxation.
 The asana requires the least effort.
 It just needs you to lay still and concentrate on breathing.
 It leads to healthy blood flow in the ovary region.

-This is also known as reclining butterfly pose and is considered better than a butterfly pose.
-It is laying down on your back in butterfly pose and breathing deeply for 10 minutes in that pose.
+This is also known as a reclining butterfly pose and is considered better than a butterfly pose.
+It is laying down on your back in a butterfly pose and breathing deeply for 10 minutes in that pose.
 This will help in relaxing the abdominal region and ovarian muscles a lot.

-Bhujangasana or cobra pose
+Bhujangasana or Cobra Pose

 It is a great pose for women as it regulates proper blood flow and relaxes the pelvic region.
 Anxiety and stress can also be curbed by this pose.
 This is done by laying down on the floor facing the floor.
 Then raising the upper body off ground above the waist and concentrating on the breathing process.

-Moving the grinding wheel or chakki chalanasana
+Moving the grinding wheel or Chakki Chalanasana

 This pose is practiced by keeping your legs apart wide.
 Thereafter joining both hands tightly from palms without bending elbow part.
-Then inhaling when hands come near you in a circular motion and exhale while hands go far.
+Then inhale when hands come near you in a circular motion and exhale while hands go far.
 Repeat this 20 times both clockwise and anticlockwise.

-Plough pose or Halasana
+Plow Pose or Halasana

 This pose helps in relaxing muscle stiffness and problems caused by menopause.
 Hence helping in better functioning of the abdomen area and pelvic area.
 This pose is practiced by keeping hands straight and loose.
-Then raising legs to touch floor backward overhead.
+Then raising legs to touch the floor backward overhead.
 One should not breathe heavily while practicing this yoga pose.

-Naukasana or boat pose
+Naukasana or Boat Pose

 This pose helps in regulating body conditions and is very good for ovarian cyst as well.
 It controls the body weight and menstrual cycle too.
 This is practiced by laying straight on the floor with both legs together.
 Then raising the upper and lower body simultaneously by maintaining balance.
 Maintain for a minute till you feel an extreme muscle tension.

-Dhanurasana or Bow pose
+Dhanurasana or Bow Pose

-These were some of the yoga poses that will help in combating ovarian cyst pain and other women’s body problems including weight management, regulating period cycles and dealing with menopause.
+These were some of the yoga poses that will help in combating ovarian cyst pain and other women’s body problems including weight management, regulating period cycles, and dealing with menopause.
 It must be performed after the doctor or trainer’s guidance.